 Q: My piano hasn’t been tuned in over 10 years!
 What should I do?

 A: Don’t worry, seeing pianos that haven’t been serviced in a long time is common.
 The piano will need a “pitch raise”, and I will bring the piano back to standard pitch over several tunings throughout the year.
 Pianos like to be played but don’t like to be tuned, so the piano will sound great after the initial tuning but it may only last for a few weeks or a few months at best as the pins will want to go back to where it’s been resting all the previous years.
-After around the third tuning within the same year, the piano’s pitch will be back to normal and be stable enough to last for many months at a time.
+After around the second or third tuning within the same year, the piano’s pitch will be back to normal and be stable enough to last for many months at a time.
 I have included a short video on Youtube demonstrating a “before and after” tuning of a piano that hasn’t been tuned for 30 years.
 The piano was more than a half step flat.
 It will be significantly better after the first tuning session, though it will need another tuning within 6 months to maintain its pitch.

 https://www.youtube.com/watch?v=e2bpwP1HfWU